zeldaret/mm/docs/schedule_scripting_language.md

 #### `return_l`

-Allows to return a long value.
+Allows to return a long (two bytes) value.

-Please note that the vanilla interpreter for the schedule scripts has a bug on which the upper byte of a long returned value will be discarded (will be truncated to a `u8`), so please ensure your returned values always fit on the 0-255 range.
+Please note that the vanilla interpreter for the schedule scripts has a bug on which the upper byte of a long returned value will be discarded (will be truncated to a `u8`), so please ensure your returned values always fit in the 0-255 range.

 ##### `return_l` arguments

 - Argument 0: The value to return.
-It must fit on a `u16`.
+It must fit in a `u16`.

 ##### `return_l` example